 As a spouse, you experience many changes in the military life: permanent change of station (PCS), deployments, training separations, job changes for your spouse, and job changes and challenges for yourself.
-It’s normal to feel stressed while caring for your children, supporting your spouse, and also chasing your own American Dream.
+It’s normal to feel defeated while caring for your children, supporting your spouse, and also chasing your own American Dream.
 Social media doesn’t make it any easier, with an added layer of FOMO.

 Adulting is hard, y’all.
 When all the changes and challenges get to be too much to handle, when you’ve received your tenth job rejection in a week, and when your spouse is gone more than he/she is home, the stress can pile up.
 What should you do when you feel defeated?